 I don’t think this is true.

 However, this subjective nature of preferences and needs in relation to privacy does not mean that privacy cannot be objectively defined.
-Claiming that it cannot be defined because each individual has his own idea of what privacy is and/or has his own individual needs in relation to privacy is not different, mutatis mutandis, from claiming that the economic law of demand cannot be defined because when different individuals go out to a restaurant they order different things from the menu.
+Claiming that it cannot be defined because each individual has his own idea of what privacy is and/or because he has his own individual needs in relation to privacy, is not different, mutatis mutandis, from claiming that the economic law of demand cannot be defined because when different individuals dinner out at a restaurant they order different things from the menu.
 Of course they do.
 However, this does not alter in the least the fact none of these individuals would order more dishes or would go to that restaurant more often if, other things being equal, its prices were higher (economic law of demand).